dlebansais/Easly-Language/Doc/Nodes/Expression/AgentExpression.md

 <br/>
 </div>
 </div>

+Note that `My Type` is optional.
+If not provided, the feature is obtained from the class itself, directly of through inheritance.

-The agent, result of the expression, can be used wherever a call to My Feature would be valid.
+The agent, result of the expression, can be used wherever a call to `My Feature` would be valid.
 <div style="margin-top: 10px; line-height:0; background-color:whitesmoke; border-style:solid; border-color: lightgray; border-width: thin; font-family: Courier">
 <div style="margin-left: 10px">
 <br/>